hr015/Fibonacci-exercise/README.md

         python -c 'import Fib; Fib.F(8)'

 # How to test:
-To test the program doctest is used:
+To test the program doctest is used.
+From bash terminal:

         python -m doctest -v Fib.py